SvenGroot/WslManagementPS/README.md

 This module suppors both Windows PowerShell and PowerShell Core.
 It can also be run on PowerShell Core for Linux in WSL itself, although a few features aren't available.

+# Why use this module?

+This module offers the following advantages over plain wsl.exe:

+- Parses the output of wsl.exe into PowerShell objects to make the information easier to access.
+- Makes it easy to access additional distribution information such as the the install folder.
+- Tab completion and wildcard support for distribution names on the command line.
+- Easily perform operations on multiple distributions (e.g. stop or export/import multiple distributions with a single command, or run a Linux command on multiple distributions).

 ## Installing the module

-Download the the project as a ZIP file, and copy the files to a folder names Wsl in your `$PSModulePath`.
+Download the the project as a ZIP file, and copy the files to a folder named Wsl in your `$PSModulePath`.

 ## Provided commands